Rohith-kumar747/Ex.NO-6-Implementing-a-GAN-Hands-on-project-to-understand-and-implement-a-GAN./README.md

 import numpy as np
 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')
 Step 2: Defining Image Transformations
-Use PyTorch’s transforms to convert images to tensors and normalize pixel values between -1 and 1 for better training stability. transform = transforms.Compose([ transforms.ToTensor(), transforms.Normalize((0.5, 0.5, 0.5), (0.5, 0.5, 0.5))])
+Use PyTorch’s transforms to convert images to tensors and normalize pixel values between -1 and 1 for better training stability transform = transforms.Compose([ transforms.ToTensor(), transforms.Normalize((0.5, 0.5, 0.5), (0.5, 0.5, 0.5))])